patrickkfkan/volumio-soundcloud/README.md

 Volumio plugin for playing SoundCloud tracks.

+This repository has two branches:

+1. The `master` branch is targeted towards Volumio 3.
+2. The `volumio-2.x` branch is targeted towards Volumio 2.x.

+The focus is on the `master` branch.
+The `volumio-2.x` branch will only be maintained if it is practically feasible and still worthwhile to do so.

 ### Getting Started

 To install the plugin, first make sure you have [enabled SSH access](https://volumio.github.io/docs/User_Manual/SSH.html) on your Volumio device.
 Then, in a terminal: